+ REMEMBRANCE +

 Marie Klinger, LV, Sacred Heart School student

-Rosie Kroll, co-worker at Ettensons', took her life when soldier husband died
+Rosie Kroll, co-worker - Ettensons', suicide when her soldier husband died

 Anne Lambert, a very good friend in elementary school